Marco Storari: Milan

 On 17 January 2007, Storari was acquired by A.C.
 Milan for €1.2 million, signing a 2 1/2-year contract as an emergency signing as both Dida and backup Željko Kalac were out of action due to injury.
-In three league appearances, against A.S.
-Livorno Calcio, A.C.
-Siena and Udinese Calcio, he conceded seven goals.
+In three league appearances, against Livorno, Siena and Udinese, he conceded seven goals.

 On 3 July 2007, reports surfaced that Milan were close to sending Storari to La Liga side Real Betis, on a one-year loan.
 The deal was increased to two years and the player, along with his manager, traveled to Seville.
-Although having stayed in the city for three days, Betis president Manuel Ruiz de Lopera failed to meet with the player and Storari returned to Italy as the transfer failed to materialize; on 12 August he was eventually loaned to another club in Spain, Levante UD, on a two-year contract.
+Although having stayed in the city for three days, Betis president Manuel Ruiz de Lopera failed to meet with the player and Storari returned to Italy as the transfer failed to materialize; on 12 August he was eventually loaned to another club in Spain, Levante, on a two-year contract.

-However, the loan deal ended after only six months, as the Valencian team was immerse in a deep financial crisis; on 5 January 2008 Storari returned to Italy, with Cagliari Calcio due to Levante's inability to pay his salary. "[The] club was in financial difficulty and couldn’t pay me...there are some wonderful people here who were honest with us, but working without pay is a difficult situation to be in".
+However, the loan deal ended after only six months, as the Valencian team was immerse in a deep financial crisis; on 5 January 2008 Storari returned to Italy, with Cagliari due to Levante's inability to pay his salary. "[The] club was in financial difficulty and couldn’t pay me...there are some wonderful people here who were honest with us, but working without pay is a difficult situation to be in".

-Storari signed a loan contract for ACF Fiorentina in July 2008.
+Storari signed a loan contract for Fiorentina in July 2008.
 His output consisted of a Coppa Italia match and another in the league, barred by longtime first-choice Sébastien Frey.

-Due to injury to starter Christian Abbiati, Storari began 2009–10 as first-choice, over Dida.
-On 22 August 2009, two years and three months after his last official match for the club, he was between the posts for the 2–1 win at Siena; additionally, in October, he signed a new contract, adding two extra years to his link, but suffered an injury afterwards, losing his place to the Brazilian.
+Due to an injury to starter Christian Abbiati, Storari began 2009–10 as first-choice, over Dida.
+On 22 August 2009, two years and three months after his last official match for the club, he was between the posts for the 2–1 win at Siena; additionally, in October, he signed a new contract, adding two extra years to his existing one, but suffered an injury afterwards, losing his place to the Brazilian.

 After the recovery of Abbiati, Storari faced additional competition for a regular starting berth.
-Thus, on 15 January 2010, he went on loan to U.C.
-Sampdoria, replacing injured Luca Castellazzi; he played his first game two days later, in a 1–1 home draw against Calcio Catania.
+Thus, on 15 January 2010, he went on loan to Sampdoria, replacing injured Luca Castellazzi; he played his first game two days later, in a 1–1 home draw against Catania.